Simulation & Modeling Tools

 The Physics Classroom hosts Physics Interactives, a set of free, on-line simulations written in HTML5.
 We especially like the Roller Coaster sims.
 Each sim includes classroom activities and notes.
 Hint: to start a sim, click on "Launch Interactive".

 Simulations have the potential to engage students in "deep learning" that empowers understanding as opposed to "surface learning" that requires only memorization.
 Simulations can be paused, giving time for students to assess what's going on.
 It brings the "real world" into the classroom without expense or safety issues.
 And simulations invite students to become participants.
 Read more in this interesting post.

 Education Arcade is all about transforming kids into creators and explorers.
 They provide fun and accessible ways to explore real and virtual worlds, experiment with technology and use games to build math and science skills.
 The games, simulations and tools are designed with the educator in mind.
 You can use this technology to create powerful learning environments.

 The Demise of Java

 Originally, most on-line simulations were written using Java.
 Java is the programming language with the coffee cup logo.
-Java programs were called applets.
-Unfortunately, serious security issues started to crop up, and most browsers and anti-virus programs now block Java programs no matter how much you try.
+And Java programs were called applets.
+Unfortunately, serious security issues have cropped up, and most browsers and anti-virus programs now block Java programs no matter how hard you try.

 For K12, in particular, these new visualization tools are a boon for understanding complex phenomena.